FREQUENTLY ASKED QUESTIONS - PROPOSITION 65

 What is this warning about?

 This warning is the result of a unique law passed in California in 1986 called “Proposition 65.”
 Proposition 65 requires a warning to be included with any product sold in California that may contain any of the 900-plus chemicals that State of California regulators (as opposed to federal and other state regulators) consider harmful.
+These chemicals appear naturally in many of the foods we eat and are also present in many of the modern conveniences we take for granted.
 As explained below, failure to provide a warning can result in significant costs and penalties in California.

 Is this product safe to use?